wwu-mentors/IntelliJ-Workshop/README.md

    1. Make coding faster
    2. Clean up our mess
    3. Useful when projects grow big
+   4. A lot of useful features

    ### Cons of IDEs
    1. Gotta jump through some hoops during setup
    2. Arguably, make us reliant on the features they provide
    3. Often do not support all common programming languages
+   4. A lot of features

 ## Getting started with IntelliJ
    1. Click "Create New Project"